 To join the DoRKs and find out more about The Fathering Project, click here .

 We especially want to welcome all the new Dads and kids that join the school, both at the start of Term 1 and throughout the year.
 Here are a couple of great resources for you guys… some School Orientation tips here and a handy little e-book for Dads with kids starting school here .

 Join up today and we look forward to seeing you!

-The Dads of Richmond Kids (DoRKs) group is associated with The Fathering Project’s School Program, which assists fathers to be the best parents they can be.
+The Dads of Richmond Kids (DoRKs) group is associated with The Fathering Project’s School Program.
 The main aim is to create, foster and promote stronger connections between dads and their kids, by way of organised events and activities.
 The group enables dads to connect and support each other in the challenging job of being an effective parent and father figure.

 Each year the DoRKs organise a number of events designed to achieve their aims.
 Events include ‘dads and kids’ activities and family activities, such as a camp, the ‘Richmond Cup’ billy cart race and river bike rides.
 In addition, ‘dads-only’ events are held, such as a bowls night or pub quiz.
 Events may include a speaker from The Fathering Project, to talk about the benefits of being an effective father figure and to encourage dads to learn more about the important work of the Fathering Project.

 Father figures make a very valuable contribution to kids’ lives, as not all kids have direct or daily contact with their dad, perhaps due to work commitments or living arrangements.
 What’s more, kids learn a great deal from a variety of good male role models (other than their dad) and this can contribute very positively to their overall development.
 Consequently, whenever a dads or dads & kids event is being organised, the DoRKs organisers seek to ensure that all fathers and father figures get the opportunity to come along and get involved.